Yes, the little darlings are prolific, and they may show the makings of a Picasso of the future.

 - Have a digital photo frame displaying artwork around the clock.

-- Use artwork as your screensaver on the computer
+- Use artwork as your background or screensaver on your computer or device

-- Scan and laminate – artwork makes great place mats.
-Use them yourself or give as a gift to relatives.
+- Scan and laminate – artwork makes great placemats or desk mats for the kids (to eat or to play on).
+Use them yourself or give as a gift to relatives

 - Large artwork makes great wrapping paper.

 - Create a calendar of their artwork, or of photographs of them holding the artwork.

 - Hang artwork like washing on a line across the children’s bedroom or along the wall.

 - Put work in an art portfolio and cull every six months to a year.